LUNG CANCER

 Some therapies may have different safety profiles and clinical outcomes depending on the histologic subtype of NSCLC present.

-Predicting who will respond to immunotherapy targeting PD-1 and PD-L1 has proven to be difficult, and there remains a need to discover new predictive immunotherapy biomarkers.2
+Predicting who will respond to immunotherapy targeting PD-1 and PD-L1 has proven to be difficult.
+There remains a need to discover new predictive immunotherapy biomarkers.2

 At least one third of patients with NSCLC have genomic alterations that will influence treatment selection.
-These patients should receive first-line therapy targeting the oncogene such as EGFR tyrosine kinase inhibitors (TKIs), ALK inhibitors, ROS1 inhibitors, BRAF inhibitors, KRAS inhibitors, and MET kinase inhibitors.2,39
+These patients should receive first-line therapy targeting the oncogene such as EGFR TKIs, ALK inhibitors, ROS1 inhibitors, BRAF inhibitors, KRAS inhibitors, and MET kinase inhibitors.2,22

-In patients with no known actionable mutations, single-agent immunotherapy is recommended as first-line therapy, if PD-L1 expression is high (≥50%).2,39 For those with low (<50%) or negative (<1%) levels of PD-L1 expression, immunotherapy plus chemotherapy or chemotherapy alone are recommended.2,41
+In patients with no known actionable mutations, single-agent immunotherapy is recommended as first-line therapy, if PD-L1 expression is high (≥50%).2,22 For those with low (<50%) or negative (<1%) levels of PD-L1 expression, immunotherapy plus chemotherapy or chemotherapy alone are recommended.2,24

-For these patients that do not harbor a targetable biomarker, strategies to improve the efficacy of chemotherapy is an unmet need.32,35 Combination therapies also hold promise to address the unmet need of treatment for patients unfit or resistant/refractory to current treatment options for NSCLC.36
+For patients who do not harbor a targetable biomarker, strategies to improve the efficacy of chemotherapy is an unmet need.19,20 Combination therapies also hold promise to address the unmet need of treatment for patients unfit or resistant/refractory to current treatment options for NSCLC.21

 Relevant Cancer Targets: